bioAI-Oslo/bioAI-Oslo.github.io/_projects/grid_cells.md

 related_publications: true
 ---

-We have several projects focusing on spatial representations
+We have several projects focusing on spatial representations.
+Planning one masters project on combining self-supervised learning as pretraining for reinforcement learning - more information to come.